External Resources

 Higher Ed Immigration Portal

 The Higher Ed Immigration Portal (the Portal) is a platform that integrates data, policy analysis, and resources to support DACA and undocumented, refugee, other immigrant, and international students.
-They also provide information and tools relating to employment-based visas and pathways to work in the U.S. post-graduation
+They also provide information and tools relating to employment-based visas and pathways to work in the U.S. post-graduation.

 NAFSA: Association of International Educators